-Export a User Certificate
+Exporting a User Certificate Using ConsoleOne

-This task allows a user or network administrator to export a user certificate for use in various secure transactions, such as e-mail.
+This task allows a user or network administrator to use ConsoleOne to export a user certificate for use in secure e-mail.

-The user Certificate can be exported with or without the private key.
+The user certificate can be exported with or without the private key.
 The network administrator or another user with sufficient rights can export a user certificate without the private key.
-But the only person who can export the user certificate with the private key is a person authenticated to the NDS tree as the user who hosts the User Certificate.
-No other user, even the network administrator, has rights to export a user's private key.
+But the only person who can export the user certificate with the private key is a person authenticated to the NDS tree as the user who owns the user certificate.
+No other user, not even the network administrator, has rights to export a user's private key.